malhibilal/GymAppQlik/README.md

 - spring.jpa.show-sql=true
 # Usage
 - Admin
-  - Access the admin panel by visiting /admin and logging in with admin credentials.
+  - Access the admin panel by visiting /admin and logging in with admin credentials
-  - Add trainers, upload their pictures, update, or delete existing trainers.
+  - Add trainers, upload their pictures, update, or delete existing trainers
   - update its existing profile and in settings can change its password
-- user
+- User
-- Access the user interface by visiting /user and logging in as a user.
+  - Access the user interface by visiting /user and logging in as a user
-- View trainers and book appointments with them.
+  - View trainers and book appointments with them
   - View your booked appointments.
-- calculate BMI and get message from the gym regarding diet and exercise
+  - Calculate BMI and get the message from the gym regarding diet and exercise
   - update profile and can change password
 # Images
 - Images of trainers should be stored in a specific directory (e.g., src/main/resources/static/images/trainers).
 - Update the database to store the image file path.